dimtass/meta-allwinner-hx/README.md

 meta-allwinner-hx
 ----

 This meta layer is mainly a mix of `meta-sunxi` and `armbian`.
+Because of that this is not a light-weight kernel but it's meant to support as much peripherals as possible.
+For this reason, if you need to a light-weight kernel, then you need to strip out the kernel configuration manually.

 > Note: The master version always points to the latest Yocto version.
 If you want to use a specific version then `git checkout` to that specific version, but be aware that older versions may not be updated.

 **Current master branch is based on `gatesgarth`.**

-> Note: Currently the PREEMPT-RT kernel build fails with the Wireguard module enabled.
-Therefore, it's now disabled and will be re-enbled when the kernel is updated to 5.6+.

 This meta layer supports only boards with the allwinner H2, H3 and H5 cpus.
 The boards that are supported are the same ones that supported in